Volkswagen Golf Mk1: Golf GTD

 Presented at the March 1982 Geneva Motor Show, the Golf GTD combined performance and economy.
 The car's appearance package and suspension were based on the Mk1 Golf GTI.
 The engine was a version of the 827 model diesel, with power boosted by a forced induction system.
-To increase the performance of the 1.6-liter naturally aspirated diesel, the GTD was equipped with a Garrett turbocharger with a maximum boost of 0.7 bar, which raised power output to 70 PS and maximum torque to 130 Nm at 2600 rpm from the 54 PS and 98 Nm at 2300 rpm of the naturally aspirated engine.
+To increase the performance of the 1.6-litre naturally aspirated diesel, the GTD was equipped with a Garrett turbocharger with a maximum boost of 0.7 bar, which raised power output to 70 PS and maximum torque to 130 Nm at 2600 rpm from the 54 PS and 98 Nm at 2300 rpm of the naturally aspirated engine.
 To make this power increase possible, more than 30 changes to the base engine were made, including increased oil circulation, a more efficient oil pump and reinforced or higher quality components such as head gasket and cylinder head.
 Due to the increased thermal load on the pistons, they were cooled from below by means of oil jets, and the engine was equipped with an oil-to-water heat exchanger on the flange of the oil filter element.
 The turbocharger was mounted between the engine and the firewall.

 The turbo engine weighed about 8.5 kg more than the naturally aspirated diesel, and once all the accessories were factored in weight grew by 18 kg.
 Average fuel consumption of less than 6 L/100km was possible, as long as the driver endeavored not to use the turbo.

+Golf Van

+The Mk1 Golf Van was marketed as a light-duty commercial vehicle, and consisted of a Mk1 body with the glass in the greenhouse's rear side openings replaced by steel panels.
+On the interior, the rear seats and cargo area cover were removed, and a small partition was installed behind the seats.
+Cargo capacity was 45 cuft, and the payload rating was 9.5 long cwt.
+The only engines offered in this model were the 1.1-litre EA111 gasoline engine and the 1.6-litre EA 827 diesel.
+Production is estimated to have started in 1980, and stopped in 1983 with the end of Mk1 assembly in Germany.